Noam-Dori/dynamica/README.md

 ![](http://www.plantuml.com/plantuml/png/3OnBIyD054Rt_HMwS6d6HmDH43EIZRfgmOBTX7dS96Fc4Uwzqw7_te5lzN7EwOaLSWv-T-kYyTb2Hd-pC6_qAWIgqioEbwmp0PeK6I8t9WMX2b0AeAyC9AozHXMS6H4gCxav8uW2fTlVMxY8MXV6AwAH6BFXPglFEwSLuflyF3wWXDFJYlmrdDpXyNl_yN9e_xhsz-UevKgjFbzWAlBkUQZRzH1jrVy1)

-Like the API section shows, there are only 3 major classes: ``DDValue``,``DDParam``,``DDynamicReconfigure``.
+Like the API section shows, there are only 3 major classes: ``DDValue``,``Param``,``DDynamicReconfigure``.

 The DDValue class is a concrete class which should not be inherited, since it wraps physical values.
 Each instance stores 5 values: one for each type is can handle, and one to store the type.
 When a value is instantiated, the value is stored in its raw form according to the chosen type, and the rest stay with default values.
 When the value is accessed only then is the value converted (but not saved!)

-The DDParam interface class is an abstract class which should be implemented.
+The Param interface class is an abstract class which should be implemented.
 Its basic implementations (int,double,bool,string) have already been implemented in the standard package.
 These basic forms can also be further extended.
-For example, DDEnum **extends** DDInt because it has all of the features DDInt has.
+For example, EnumParam **extends** IntParam because it has all of the features IntParam has.
-This can be done to other DDParam implementations, and you can also further extend the extended classes (for example, DDInvertibleEnum).
+This can be done to other Param implementations, and you can also further extend the extended classes (for example, DDInvertibleEnum).
 An example is given at the Extension section if you want to look more into this.
-When anny DDParam implementation is extended, the user has access to everything within the object so that he can do what he needs to.
+When anny Param implementation is extended, the user has access to everything within the object so that he can do what he needs to.

 The DDynamicReconfigure class is the concrete class that does the work against ROS and interfaces with the user.
 Unlike DDValue, this class can be extended, and it has an internal API that can aid users who wish to extend this class.